Beginners who think running is an easy fat-burner must be warned: It is not for the faint of heart.

 What Are The Benefits Of Massage For Runners?

 Massage in and of itself won’t help you win a race.
-However, when you incorporate it in a holistic training and recovery program, massage can help enhance your running performance.
+However, when you incorporate it into a holistic training and recovery program, massage can help enhance your running performance.

 A 2005 study published in the Athletic Therapy Today explores how massage can benefit an athlete psychologically and physiologically.